 Section 6 What if your coverage changes for one of your drugs?

-Section 6.1 The Drug List can change during the year

-Most of the changes in drug coverage happen at the beginning of each plan year.
-However, during the year, the plan might make changes to the Drug List.
-For example, the plan might:

-- Add or remove drugs from the Drug List.
-New drugs become available, including new generic drugs.
-Perhaps the government has given approval to a new use for an existing drug.
-Sometimes, a drug gets recalled and we decide not to cover it.
-Or we might remove a drug from the list because it has been found to be ineffective. - □ Move a drug to a higher or lower cost-sharing tier. - □ Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - □ Replace a brand name drug with a generic drug.

-We must follow Medicare requirements before we change the plan's Drug List.
+Section 6.1 The Drug List can change during the year the year, the plar ges in drug coverage happen at the beginning of each plan year.
+However, during can make some changes to the Drug List.
+For example, the plan might: Add or remove drugs from the Drug List. ☐ Move a drug to a higher or lower cost-sharing tier. ☐ Add or remove a restriction on coverage for a drug. ☐ Replace a brand name drug with a generic drug.
+We must follow N Medicare requirements before we change the plan's Drug List.
 Section 6.2 What happens if coverage changes for a drug you are taking?